 We will first analyze ChIP-Seq and CLIP-Seq data to identify the molecular interactions of protein components of nuclear bodies with RNA and with chromosomal loci.
 To do this, we will employ our widely used ChIP-Seq analysis tools, PeakSeq and MUSIC.
 Leveraging our experience in ChIP-Seq analysis, we will develop a CLIP-Seq analysis pipeline that is sensitive to key relevant aspects of nuclear bodies, including distinction of nascent and mature RNA, mapping to repetitive RNAs, and correction for RNA expression levels.
 We will then integrate our data with publicly available CLIP-Seq, ChIP-Seq (e.g. comprehensive surveys of histone modifications), protein-protein interactions, and HiC data to characterize nuclear bodies as molecular networks, as opposed to optically imaged bodies, and explore their dynamic assembly across the cell cycle and the differential compositions of these bodies between organisms.

-Aim 3a: Develop analytical tools for ChIP-Seq and RNA-Seq data.
+Aim 3a: Apply analytical tools for ChIP-Seq and RNA-Seq data.